© Kevin Chilvers

 Click here to email us for details.

-Simon Hawkins threaded his hire car through the mess and parked beside a familiar Bentley.
+Tom Marshall threaded his hire car through the mess and parked beside a familiar Bentley.
 It was empty.
-He turned to face the woman in the passenger seat.
+He turned to face the woman in the passenger seat, a smile creasing his weather tanned face.
 Her loose fitting lumberjack shirt hid a slim figure and her mischievous smile ceased a boyish pixie-shaped face shadowed by a fringe of short curly dark hair.
 She looked more like a truculent adolescent than a 34 year-old undercover customs agent.
-‘Your father and his chauffeur must be inside,’ Hawk said.
+‘Your father and his chauffeur must be inside,’ Tom said.

 Samantha slid from the passenger seat in reply and he paused to admire her lithe form before extracting himself from the car.
-Two years older than Samantha, he too looked younger than his years.
-He moved with a fluidity honed from a recently ended career as a Royal Marine Intelligence Officer in the Special Boat Service and caught her as they strode towards a three-storey building that reminded him of a 1960s secondary school.
+Two years older than Samantha, Tom still maintained a rugged toughness from his previous career as a Royal Marine Intelligence Officer in the Special Boat Service.
+He caught her up as they strode towards a three-storey building.
+It reminded him of a 1960s secondary school.
 Not that he’d ever attended one; his education was delivered in a series of military boarding schools, courtesy of his father’s career in the Royal Air Force and his mother’s early death.
 They mounted a set of wide shallow steps to a pair of glass fronted doors.
 A sign above welcomed them to the Stone Foundation for Medical Research.
 A police constable guarded the entrance.

 ‘Good morning, Constable.
-I’m Simon Hawkins and this is Samantha Kingsley.
+I’m Tom Marshall and this is Samantha Kingsley.
 Admiral Kingsley is expecting us.’

 ‘Just a moment, Sir.’
 The policeman checked on the radio before opening the door and admitting them to an open-plan foyer illuminated by subtle high-level lighting.